pikanotjx/sound_bites/README.md

 - When navigation bar is collapsed, and opened, the words are cut off.
 - When navigation bar is open and the window is expanded horizontally, formatting of the navigation bar will be weird until the page is refreshed.
+- Bootstrap CDN cannot be used when connected to the Ngee Ann Polytechnic network.
+Connection to the CDN is however restored when using other networks.

 ## Credits